83 Notable alumni of

 -

 Khalif Quadree Mitchell is an American former professional football defensive tackle.
 Mitchell played college football for two seasons at the University of North Carolina and later at East Carolina University.
 He was signed by the San Francisco 49ers as an undrafted free agent in 2009 and released in 2010.
 In 2011, he won a Grey Cup with the BC Lions.
-In his professional career, Mitchell has played for the B.C.
-Lions, Toronto Argonauts, Montreal Alouettes and the Saskatchewan Roughriders in the CFL, San Francisco 49ers in the NFL and the Sioux Falls Storm in the IFL.
+In his professional career, Mitchell was a member of the Lions, Toronto Argonauts, Montreal Alouettes and the Saskatchewan Roughriders in the CFL, San Francisco 49ers in the NFL and the Sioux Falls Storm in the IFL.

 -